 Visit the My Child Without Limits support community and talk to parents, caregivers, and professionals about their experiences.

-Looking for more information on Assistive Technology and Individualized Service Plans?
+Looking for more information on Assistive Technology?

 Assistive Technology Industry Association (ATIA)